raymondEhlers/pachyderm/README.md

 ## Dependencies

-All dependencies are specified in the `setup.py` (and will be handled automatically when installed via pip) except for ROOT.
-The package can be installed without ROOT with limited functionality, but for full functionality, ROOT must be available.
+All dependencies are specified in the `pyproject.toml` (and will be handled automatically when installed via pip) except for ROOT.
+The package can be installed without ROOT, with limited functionality disabled.

 ### Dockerfile